-- A. Liberalization: A clause in property and casualty insurance contracts that states "If we make a change which broadens coverage under this edition of our policy without additional premium charge, that change will automatically apply to your insurance as of the date we implement the change in your state."
-In other words, the insured won't have to start a new policy to get any free upgrades to their coverage, it is implemented immediately. - B. Subrogation is the transfer to the insurance company, by the insured, the insured's rights to recover against a third party when the insurance company has paid for the loss.
+- A. Liberalization: A clause in property and casualty insurance contracts which states "if we make a change which broadens coverage under this edition of our policy without additional premium charge, that change will automatically apply to your insurance as of the date we implement the change in your state."
+In other words, the insured won't have to start a new policy to get the better coverage, it is implemented immediately. - B. Subrogation is the transfer to the insurance company, by the insured, the insured's rights to recover against a third party when the insurance company has paid for the loss.
 The insurance company stands in the insured's place.
 Subrogation is very closely related to indemnification. - C. Claim Settlement Options on a liability claim include repair, replace, or make a cash settlement.
-This payment could be a lump sum, made for a fixed period of time, made in a fixed amount until the money runs out, payment for life, or life with a minimum payment of a fixed period (e.g. 10 years) with a named beneficiary, or life with refund with a named beneficiary to receive the balance of the principle should the claimant die prior to receiving the full amount awarded.
+This payment could be a lump sum or made for a fixed period of time, a fixed amount until the money runs out. payment for life or life with a minimum payment of a fixed period of life with a named beneficiary to receive the balance of the principle should the claimant die prior to receiving the full amount awarded.
 The interest paid out will always be taxable. - D. Duty to Defend is a supplemental coverage at no additional charge, the liability policy includes the duty to defend.
 It is the obligation of the insurance company to provide an insured with defense made to claims arising under a policy.
 It covers all legal costs relating to a lawsuit against covered items in the policy.
 This does not infer the obligation to pay.
-Duty to defend ends when the company has paid out the limit of the policy through judgments of settlements. - E. Insurable Interest and Limit of Liability means when more than one person has an insurable interest, the amount payable for loss will be no greater than the insured's interest at the time of loss, subject to the limit in the policy.
+Duty to defend ends when the company has paid out the limit of the policy through judgements of settlements. - E. Insurable Interest and Limit of Liability means when more than one person has an insurable interest, the amount payable for loss will be no greater than the insured's interest at the time of loss, subject to the limit in the policy. - F. Appraisal happens when the insurer gives a value for an item and the insured disagrees with it.
+If the amount cannot be agreed on, impartial appraisers may be called in and paid for by each party.
+If the 2 appraisers disagree on an amount a third appraiser, called an umpire, is hired by both the insurer and the insure.
+Their decision is one of the 2 existing amounts and is final.
+An informal procedure as no attorneys are involved and it is between the insurer and the insured.